kanagarajnn/wireless-technology-5g-notes/Introduction/5G_Physical_Layer_Design_High_Level_Overview.md

 - The signal could be **PBCH data**.
 - The signal could be **PDSCH data**.
 - It is continuously being decoded by the receiver.
-- It is part of the uplink package.
 - The detection and decoding of the signal are only possible when some information about the channel is known.

 ### Impact of Changing Environments